-An enlightening moment in the history of West Ham United took place on this date 65 years ago – the Hammers’ first floodlit match at the Boleyn Ground.
+An enlightening moment in the history of West Ham United took place on this day in 1953 – the Hammers’ first floodlit match at the Boleyn Ground.

 The match was not the first time the Club had hosted floodlight football, with Thames Ironworks FC holding matches at Hermit Road in Canning Town which were illuminated by early electric lighting and played with a ball dipped in whitewash to make it easier for supporters to see!

 No records were kept of those pioneering midweek matches, which took place in the final years of the 19th century, but West Bromwich Albion and Arsenal were thought to have provided the opposition.

 Nearly 60 years later, the Hammers made another attempt to host football under the lights, with the new era dawning with the visit of Tottenham Hotspur for a 7.45pm kick-off on Thursday 16 April 1953.

 The match proved a success, on and off the pitch, with a 25,000-strong crowd enjoying the Hammers’ 2-1 victory over Spurs, as local newspaper The Stratford Express report noted.

 “There were no shadows or blind-spots to fool players or aggravate watchers and this was undoubtedly the greatest innovation to please spectators since the introduction of the white ball.

 “West Ham management have really gone all-out to make this a success – and the final touch was the bright, fluorescent shirts of the home side.